Legal Coordinator — BARBRI

 Want to add a glamorous qualification to your CV?
 Thinking of emigrating to the states?
 Perhaps want to practice in New York?
 You have arrived at the right place.
 This article will provide you an overview of the New York Bar Exam, and tips for those seeking to take this prestigious qualification.

-Before selecting a Bar Review provider, you need to establish whether you are, indeed, eligible to undertake the examination.
-If you do this straight away, you will be minimising the fundamental risk as to whether you will be confirmed eligible, as the examination arrives nearer.
-I have selected a reputable, fantastic course provider, BARBRI International, that stresses upon this element, first and foremost.
-You should allow up to 6 months for confirmation of eligibility.
+Before selecting a bar preparation provider, you need to establish whether you are, indeed, eligible to undertake the examination.
+If you do this straight away, you will be minimizing the fundamental risk as to whether you will be confirmed eligible, as the examination arrives nearer.
+I have selected a reputable, fantastic course provider, BARBRI Extended U.S. Bar Prep, that stresses upon this element, first and foremost.
+You should allow up to 6-months for confirmation of eligibility.
 It is the student’s responsibility to make a timely application.

 Foreign applicants are required to send supporting documents to the New York State Board of Law Examiners.
 The New York Board of Law Examiners will request that you supply the following documents:

 - Request a copy from your university in a sealed stamped envelope.

 - Some universities will send the documents directly to New York, others will send them out to you and you will need to forward them to New York.
 NB.
 Do not open the transcripts before you send them to NY.

 - Transcripts must be in English/ translated into English.
 Ensure credits are listed on the transcripts.

 - It may be useful to request two sets of transcripts from the university.
 This way you can check that you are sending the correct document.